techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 **What this does**

-- Button A moves the bird **up one row**.
+- Button A moves the bird up one row.
-- Button B moves the bird **down one row**.
+- Button B moves the bird down one row.
-- This is identical in spirit to earlier weeks — the focus is on making the bird feel responsive.
+- This mirrors earlier weeks’ control schemes, so it should feel familiar.

-**How to explain it to participants**
+**How to explain it**

-- Remind them of the LED grid coordinates: x is left–right, y is up–down.
+- Re‑draw the 5×5 grid and mark y positions 0 (top) to 4 (bottom).
-- Ask them to predict: *“If y = 2 now and I press A, what does y become?”*
+- Ask: *“If the bird is at y = 2 and we press A, what does y become?”* → 1.
+- Connect this to coordinates used in previous projects:

+  > “x is left–right, y is up–down.
+Here we only change y, so the bird slides in a vertical line.”

 **Things to check**

-- Bird moves exactly **one** step at a time, not more.
+- Bird moves exactly one step per press.
-- Bird does not need to wrap; if it goes off‑screen, that’s okay at this stage (we are focusing on arrays later).
+- If it goes off‑screen (y < 0 or y > 4), that is OK for now — main focus is on the array logic later.

 ---

-## Step 3 – The Game Loop (Forever)
+## Step 3 – The Game Loop (`forever`)

-From now on, every change happens **inside** the `forever` block.
+From now on, all the “game logic” lives inside the `forever` loop.

-You can describe it to the group as:
+You can explain it like this:

-> “This loop is the game engine.
-Each time around the loop, the game updates everything: cleans up obstacles, moves them, maybe spawns new ones, checks for collisions, and then waits a bit.”
+> “The `forever` loop is the game engine.
+Every time it runs, it:
+> 1) cleans up old obstacles,
+> 2) moves all current obstacles,
+> 3) maybe spawns new ones,
+> 4) checks for collisions, and
+> 5) waits a bit before the next cycle.”

 ---